Feline calicivirus

 Feline calicivirus (FCV) is a virus of the family Caliciviridae that causes disease in cats.
-It is one of the two important viral causes of respiratory infection in cats, the other being Felid alphaherpesvirus 1.
+It is one of the two important viral causes of respiratory infection in cats, the other being feline herpesvirus.
 FCV can be isolated from about 50% of cats with upper respiratory infections.
 Cheetahs are the other species of the family Felidae known to become infected naturally.